brendenlake/SCAN/README.md

 ### Citing this data set
 Please cite the following paper:

-Lake, B. M. and Baroni, M. (2017).
-[Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks.](https://arxiv.org/abs/1711.00350) Preprint available on arXiv:1711.00350.
+Lake, B. M. and Baroni, M. (2018).
+[Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks.](https://arxiv.org/abs/1711.00350) Proceedings of ICML 2018.

 ### SCAN commands